-From experience and an extremely technical professional nature, I can say that there is a lack of professionals specialised in parametric modeling.
+From experience and an extremely technical professional nature, I can say that there is a lack of professionals specializing in parametric modeling.
 The designer must have a minimum of construction knowledge.

-There are hierarchies; a drywall does not win over a concrete wall.
-An important limitation is therefore the impossibility of free design.
+There are hierarchies; drywall does not win over a concrete wall.
+An important limitation is, therefore, the impossibility of free design.
 Viceversa, two-dimensional design is less detailed but extremely useful for giving vent to creativity.

 Does BIM contribute to improved sustainability and longer life cycles?

 Parametric allows you to design much more complex shapes, you can create useful geometries to compensate for energy consumption during the entire life cycle of the building.
-Sustainability and recyclability of materials is a designer's choice.
+The sustainability and recyclability of materials are a designer's choice.

 How does BIM help you design complex structures, such as the Unipol Sai Tower?

-The Unipol Sai Tower is characterised by an extremely complex structure.
+An extremely complex structure characterizes the Unipol Sai Tower.
 The feasibility of construction is closely linked to parametric design.
 The BIM methodology has value both in terms of design and construction.